 In an era dominated by technology and interconnectedness, the security of educational institutions’ digital assets has become an increasingly pressing concern.
 Schools must adopt proactive measures to safeguard their sensitive data and shield their reputation from ever-evolving cyber threats.

-By embracing a proactive cybersecurity strategy, educational institutions can take control of their digital destiny, fortify their systems against potential breaches, and cultivate a safe and secure digital ecosystem for students, staff, and stakeholders alike.
+By embracing a proactive cybersecurity strategy, educational institutions can take control of their digital destiny.
+This included fortifying their systems against potential breaches.
+Cultivating a safe and secure digital ecosystem for students, staff, and stakeholders alike.

 In the subsequent sections, we will explore the evolving cyber threat landscape, the tangible benefits of adopting a proactive approach to cybersecurity, and the key components that constitute an effective cybersecurity strategy for schools.
 Together, we can prepare, not merely react, to the cyber challenges that lie ahead, empowering schools to create a brighter and more secure educational landscape.